 Choosing the right cloning software is crucial for HDD to SSD cloning.
 AOMEI Cloner is a powerful disk cloning software that can clone both system and data disks to SSDs with great speed.

-Click Start Clone.
-The software replicates your OS, partitions, and data.
-This typically takes 15–45 minutes, depending on data size.
+Step 3.
+Enable SSD Alignment to optimize SSD performance and click Start Clone.
+The cloning process typically takes 15–45 minutes, depending on data size.

 Even with a robust tool like AOMEI Cloner, occasional issues may arise.
 Here are some troubleshooting tips and best practices when you clone HDD to SSD on Windows: